kejadlen/git-together/README.md

 git commit
 ```

-Soloing and mobbing are set by simply passing in the right number of authors to
+Soloing and mobbing are automatically set by the number of authors passed to
-`git with`. `git-together` automatically rotates authors after making a commit
+`git with`. `git-together` rotates authors by default after making a commit so
-so that the author/committer roles are fairly spread across the pair/mob over
+that the author/committer roles are fairly spread across the pair/mob over
 time.

 Aliases are supported as well.
 You can make git-together do its thing when you